vespakoen/dstore/README.md

 }'
 ```

-I hope the format explains itself.

-Below is a map of the available **column types**, and the type that it translates to in the storage engine.
+This command created a "myblog" project, containing a "article" blueprint.
+All we have to do next is tag the "myblog" project to make it ready for accepting data.
+But first, take a look at the **column types** that dstore supports and what they translate to for the different datastores.

 <table>
   <tr>